 |If the violation remains, further enforcement may result in summons, show cause hearing, abatement or citation|

 |In the end, the results benefit the neighborhood.|

 Receive a Notice

-If you have received a notice and have any concerns, please contact your ward officer:
+If you have received a notice and have any concerns, please contact an officer:

 Safety is the biggest driver of neighborhood municipal nuisance codes – dead trees, fire hazards, fences in need of repair and other maintenance issues cause health and safety risks.
 Municipalities pass nuisance codes to help mitigate these risks and create standards.
 When someone chooses to live in that municipality, they are obligated to follow the codes.
 Neighborhood Services routinely monitors all neighborhoods, especially for seasonal issues.
 Property values are affected by appearance, and in our community residents have voiced the need for enforcement.